SOVEREIGN GRACE BAPTIST MISSION

 Missionary / Evangelist: Peter A. Halliman

-Website: sgbm-malawi-africa.com
+Email: panagioite04@gmail.com / Website: sgbm-malawi-africa.com

-Date: 06th July 2020
+Date: 6th July 2020

 Dear Pastor, Church, All Supporters;

-Continued from Part Nine (9)….
-This is Part Ten (10) in series
+Continued from Part Nine (9)… This is Part Ten (10) in the series.

-Jeremiah 3:15 And I will give you pastors according to mine heart, which shall feed you with knowledge and understanding.
+Jeremiah 3:15 — And I will give you pastors according to mine heart, which shall feed you with knowledge and understanding.

-Jeremiah 23:4 And I will set up shepherds over them which shall feed them: and they shall fear no more, nor be dismayed, neither shall they be lacking, saith the LORD.
+Jeremiah 23:4 — And I will set up shepherds over them which shall feed them: and they shall fear no more, nor be dismayed, neither shall they be lacking, saith the LORD.

-Day Ten (10) 29th April 2020 (Wednesday)
+Day Ten — 29th April 2020 (Wednesday)

-Nehemiah 4:6 So built we the wall; and all the wall was joined together unto the half thereof: for the people had a mind to work.
+It becomes a cooperative effort on the part of many to accomplish the task.
+Nehemiah 4:6 — So built we the wall; and all the wall was joined together unto the half thereof: for the people had a mind to work.

 I took advantage of the time and studied for the services that would soon follow.

-I was called to assist in the organising of the groups and making decisions on selection of who gets what cut of meat and so on, this will never be handed out to a outsider, or someone who does not know the customs, speaks the language and or who is not intimately involved with their lives.
+The church service was concluded and we ended with a song and prayer.
+Following was the preparation for serving the food.
+I was called to assist in the organising of the groups and making decisions on who gets what cut of meat and so on — this will never be handed out by an outsider or someone who does not know the customs, speaks the language, or is not intimately involved with their lives.

-Yes there are signs of modern development, Western clothes, cell-phones, four-wheel vehicles here and there, but for the most part the lives of these people have changed little since the stone age, which was just some sixty years ago.
+Yes, there are signs of modern development — Western clothes, cell phones, four-wheel vehicles here and there — but for the most part the lives of these people have changed little since the stone age, which was just some sixty years ago.

 Where will all this be in light of eternity?
-What kingdom are we really working in? what are the real motives for Christians now-a-days?
+What kingdom are we really working in?
+What are the real motives for Christians nowadays?
 And what is it that will stand the test?
-All hay, and stubble will be burned up, perhaps some will only be saved as one plucked from the burning fires.
+All hay and stubble will be burned up; perhaps some will only be saved as one plucked from the burning fires.

-Zechariah 3:2 And the LORD said unto Satan, The LORD rebuke thee, O Satan; even the LORD that hath chosen Jerusalem rebuke thee: is not this a brand plucked out of the fire?
+Zechariah 3:2 — And the LORD said unto Satan, The LORD rebuke thee, O Satan; even the LORD that hath chosen Jerusalem rebuke thee: is not this a brand plucked out of the fire?

-May our LORD bless each of you in your ministry and life, I want to thank each of you for your sacrificial giving, I could not do what I do without your prayers and financial support.
+May our LORD bless each of you in your ministry and life.
+I want to thank each of you for your sacrificial giving — I could not do what I do without your prayers and financial support.

-End of Part Ten (10) in series….
-To be Continued.
+End of Part Ten (10) in the series… To Be Continued.

 In His Name,